-More than 20000 different SLP8 variants have been tried out by the automated MDA-algorithms and a huge number of plots have been generated similar to the example presented in Figure 16.
+More than 20000 different SLP8 shape variants have been assessed by the automated MDA-process.
+A selection of the resulting aerodynamic parameters is presented in Figure 9.
 Note the SpaceLiner 7 SLP highlighted as red cross for comparison.
-While its trimmed L/D in hypersonic is very good and can be hardly improved (as was exactly intended in the past, see [12, 13]), the dry weight of the stage is close to the upper limit and its capability for generating high lift by increasing AoA is limited.
+While its trimmed L/D in hypersonic is very good and can be hardly improved (as was exactly intended in the past, see [11, 12]), the dry weight of the stage is close to the upper limit and its capability for generating high lift by increasing AoA is limited.
 The latter need is a driving factor in the definition of SLP8 while a weight approaching that of SLP7 would still be acceptable, it should not exceed it.

-Figure 16: Typical results of systematic SLP8 design variations and impact on aerodynamic performance [48]
+Figure 9: Results of systematic SLP8 design variations and impact on aerodynamic performance [47]